 As before, you’ll want to first hollow out your pumpkin first, so that there is space to put a light inside.

-The more you scrape, (i.e. the deeper you cut), the brighter your design will appear when there is a light inside your pumpkin.
+The more you scrape, the brighter your design will appear when there is light inside your pumpkin.
 So, for “shaded” areas, only gently scrape away the rind – leaving the meat fairly thick.
 For the highlights – scrape away a few centimetres worth of meat.
-It’s soft so it’s easy to scrape away.

 What do you need to carve a pumpkin?